 PicoScope offers a range of options within the test kits.

 Dependent on difficulty of access, choose from:

 Testing sensors and actuators (to include relevant circuit/connectors):

 Uninsulated HT pickups are designed to clip around double-insulated HT cables only – they are not designed for direct connection to a hazardous live voltage.
 To prevent injury or death, switch off the engine and secure against restart.
 Clean and inspect the HT lead for damage to insulation and fit only to undamaged fully insulated leads.
 Ensure that leads are safely clear of hot and / or rotating parts.
 The engine can now be restarted for the test duration.

-If the HT waveform is missing from the live readings, or appears inverted, a negative-fired plug has been selected.
+If the HT waveform is missing from the live readings, or appears inverted, the suspect lead may be negative fired.

 Select the guided test for a negative fired HT lead from the automotive drop-down menu and repeat the test.

 When the positive fired plug kV's are recorded on Distributorless Ignition Systems (DIS), the voltage should be as shown and not inverted, as this would suggest that the wrong lead has been chosen.

 While the engine is running, the plug voltage continuously fluctuates and the display moves up and down.
 To record the maximum voltage at the spark plug, use the 'Ch A: Maximum (kV)' reading at the bottom of the screen.